 Notes:

+ILG running subjects for a proponent: An ILG who contracts to run subjects for a proponent must withdraw from the role of being an ILG for the that validation test.

-ILG running subjects for a proponent: Proponents can buy the service of running subjects from ILG labs (e.g., if a proponent cannot do it themselves due to facilities or expertise).
-This is handled between an ILG lab and a proponent without involvement of the rest of the ILG (e.g., fee, IPR, schedule).
-Such agreements must be open so that the ILG knows which Lab is running the subject.
-The ILG will list Labs that are available, if needed.
+Other labs running subjects for a proponent: Proponents can buy the service of running subjects from another lab (e.g., if a proponent cannot do it themselves due to facilities or expertise).
+This must be reported to the ILG.
+The ILG will oversee such agreements.
+The fee terms are negotiated directly between the test lab and proponent.
+Such agreements must be open so that everyone knows about this agreement (but not the costs).

 Source Video Sequences: A complication with proponents providing source video for the Multimedia Validation Test was licensing terms.
 This proposal requests usage terms that avoid the involvement of lawyers.
 An intended by-product of this proposal is that VQEG should build an increasingly large pool of source video sequences that can be used for future validation testing.
+See also notes above.

 Proponent Deadlines: Naturally, deadlines after model submission can be delayed if the delay has wide support (e.g., unforeseen events, unrealistic deadlines).